Excepts by Justin Smith with permission because we both want you to thrive!

 For example, in the UK, the typical person who has a heart attack tends to have the same cholesterol level that is seen for healthy middle-aged and older people in the general population.
 Something that is not unique to the UK.

 A study published in the Lancet, included 5,754 patients from Australia and New Zealand who had already had a heart attack.
 The average cholesterol level of this group of people was around 220 mg/dl (5.7 mmol/l).
 Data from the WHO Global Infobase shows that around the same time, the average cholesterol level for the general population was also 220 mg/dl (5.7 mmol/l).
-So people who suffered a heart attack had the same average cholesterol level as the general healthy population.

 A study published in the American Journal of Cardiology included 8,500 American men with existing heart disease had findings almost identical.

 It wasn’t that long ago that we were told anything above 250 mg/dl (6.5 mmol/l) was too high.
 And over the last few years the threshold has progressively been lowered and lowered – each time without scientific evidence to support the lowering of the threshold, and each time the decision to lower the threshold being taken by experts with links to the companies that make statins.
-Of course, each time the threshold is lowered, millions more people become eligible for cholesterol-lowering medications – massively increasing the market size for the drugs.

 Those with vested interests have done a really good job of confusing people about normal cholesterol levels and created a huge amount of unnecessary fear about it solely for the purpose of turning healthy people into patients.

-Cholesterol Lowering Statin Drugs Side Effects:
+Cholesterol Lowering Statin Drugs Side-Effects:

-- Muscle damage (myotoxicity): view 80 studies here.
+• Muscle damage (myotoxicity): view 80 studies here.

-- Nerve damage (neurotoxicity): view 54 studies here.
+• Nerve damage (neurotoxicity): view 54 studies here.

-- Liver damage (hepatoxocity): view 32 studies here.
+• Liver damage (hepatoxocity): view 32 studies here.

-- Endocrine disruption: view 16 studies here.
+• Endocrine disruption: view 16 studies here.

-- Cancer-promoting: view 9 studies here.
+• Cancer-promoting: view 9 studies here.

-- Diabetes-promoting: view 8 studies here.
+• Diabetes-promoting: view 8 studies here.

-- Cardiovascular-damaging: view 15 studies here.
+• Cardiovascular-damaging: view 15 studies here.

-- Birth defect causing (teratogenic): view 11 studies here.
+• Birth defect causing (teratogenic): view 11 studies here.

 Eat these 3 foods regularly, and you can lower your cholesterol by 50%!

-This is WORTH the moment it takes!
+Watching this is WORTH the 6 minutes it takes!

 Many thanks to Justin Smith for allowing me to reprint excerpts.
 Justin writes Statin Nation.